University of Maine

 The University of Maine (UMaine) is a public land-grant research university in Orono, Maine, United States.
 It was established in 1865 as the land-grant college of Maine and is the flagship university of the University of Maine System.
-It is classified among "R1: Doctoral Universities – Very high research activity".
+The University of Maine offers over 90 undergraduate major programs organized in five colleges: the College of Education and Human Development; the College of Engineering; the Honors College; the College of Liberal Arts and Sciences; and the College of Earth, Life, and Health Sciences.
+UMaine also is home to the Honors College, one of the nation's oldest honors programs.

 With an enrollment of approximately 11,500 students, UMaine is the state's largest college or university.
-The University of Maine's athletic teams, nicknamed the Black Bears, are Maine's only NCAA Division I athletics program.
-Maine's men's ice hockey team has won two national championships.
+The University of Maine's athletic teams, nicknamed the Black Bears, are the state's only National Collegiate Athletic Association (NCAA) Division I athletic program.
+Maine's men's ice hockey team has won two national championships (in 1993 and 1999), as well as appearing in 11 Frozen Fours.

+It is classified among "Research 1: Very High Research Spending and Doctorate Production".